juristr/juristr.github.com/content/blog/automatic-multi-step-code-migrations-with-nx.md

 {{<toc>}}

 ## Evergreen framework

+This idea came with the dream of the "evergreen framework".
+Very much like you never

 When the Angular team initially announced the concept of "evergreen framework", developers were kinda skeptical as well as worried.
 The plan: weekly bugfix releases, monthly features with larger, potentially breaking changes **every 6 months**.